 - Companion: $2,500+

 2. Type of Headstone Granite

-Although it may not seem obvious to the naked eye, not all granite is created equal.
+Although it may not seem obvious to the naked eye, all granite is not created equal.
 Granite is available in different varieties, colors and grades.
-The unique processes that form granite in around the country and world result in unique granite characteristics.
-Common principals of supply and demand apply when considering granite prices.
+The processes that form granite result in unique stone characteristics.

 In terms of color and variety, those that are more readily available to a region, often gray, are less costly.
 Blue pearl or aurora red are examples of exquisite colors that are unique and, thus, reflected in the price.

 In addition to granite color, families will also want to consider the grade of granite—or the material's general durability, density and structural integrity.

 Not only will higher grades withstand the elements, their suitability for cutting, crafting and finishing will be higher.
 Lower grade granite is prone to chipping, degrading and discoloration over time.

 Unlike color, granite grade may not be as obvious, so be sure to ask your memorial provider about it.

 Milano Monuments is a proud partner of Rock of Ages.
 This is a type of granite only available through a select number of Authorized Cemetery Monument Retailers—Milano Monuments included.
 All Rock of Ages granite comes with a Perpetual Warranty so in the event of a granite defect, this warranty passes on through generations.